cu-mkp/research-teaching-companion/README.md

-# The Making and Knowing Project: Reasearch and Teaching Companion
+# The Making and Knowing Project: Research and Teaching Companion

 https://cu-mkp.github.io/research-teaching-companion/